Of Mice and Men, Memphis May Fire and Secrets at Electric Ballroom

 By the time Memphis May Fire exploded onto the stage with their monstrous and powerful sound the crowd was alive with hundreds of fans ready to rock, mosh and unite in the bands performance.
 Although it took them till around mid-set to settle into their performance, once they got there they captivated the audience and electrified the whole room.
 Highlights included The Victim and Legacy.
 Having had more than a few line-up changes since their formation in 2006, the combination of Cory Elder, Kellen McGregor, Matty Mullins, Jake Garland and Anthony Sepe seemed to be one of their strongest yet.
 Promoting their album Challenger, released earlier in the year, the band made great use of the audience energy and delivered a memorable and exciting set.

-For more information on Memphis May Fire, please visit their myspace page.
+For further information about Memphis May Fire visit their Myspace page here.